Without Knowing a Thing, Chelsea Clinton Blames Guns for Aurora Killings

 Aurora Police Chief Kristen Ziman said Friday evening that authorities were currently “unsure of the motive of this act of violence.”

+The killer had prior arrests for domestic battery, disorderly conduct, and causing property damage.
+He had a felony conviction for aggravated assault out of Mississippi in 1995.
+It was only discovered when he applied for a concealed carry permit.
+His right to gun ownership was withdrawn.
+They are tracing the gun he used at this time.

-The Chicago Sun Times reported that the mother of the alleged gunman said her son had been laid off two weeks ago and was “stressed out” before the shooting.
+The Chicago Sun-Times reported that the mother of the alleged gunman said her son had been laid off two weeks ago and was “stressed out” before the shooting.

 CHELSEA CLINTON BLAMES THE WEAPON, NOT THE KILLER